Skip to content

 6. Must clear a federal background check.

-8. Ability to lift and carry at least 25 pounds preferred, but not required.
+8. Ability to lift and carry at least 25 pounds preferred, but not required for all roles.

-9. Availability to attend all of Staff Training and at least one full week of camp.
-(Exceptions may be made only on a case-by-case basis.)
+9. Availability to attend all of Staff Training and at least one full session of camp.

 Are paid positions available?

-Beginning in 2019, we will have two volunteer staff roles that are eligible for need-based stipends.
-Priority for these roles will be given to BIPOC volunteers.
-For more information about these roles or financial support to volunteer, you can reach out to us at info@camptentrees.org.
-All other roles are currently unpaid.
+All Camp Ten Trees roles are volunteer.
+However, we have limited amounts of need-based and position-based stipends available.
+For more information about these roles or financial support to volunteer, you can reach out to us at programs@camptentrees.org.

 Is travel assistance available for volunteers?